 Beta: All our lives… This happens all our lives.
 We don’t know what we are made of?
 Is it our parents who read us tales, or is this the tales that were read to us by our parents?

-Delta: Is it President Clinton, cooked up by a journalist, or is it the journalist who shows his attitude writing about President Clinton?
+Delta: Is it President Trumpet, cooked up by a journalist, or is it the journalist who shows his attitude writing about President Trumpet?

 Gamma: Is it music, written by a composer, or the composer who writes the music?

 Alpha: OK, I can play this game too.
 Tom Sawyer or Mark Twain, right?

 Teacher: Or your classmates you are arguing with.

 Beta: Or ideas, we are arguing about?